Jordan Lewis: Hawthorn

 Lewis was voted Hawthorn's best first-year player in 2005.
 He was a 2005 nominee for the AFL Rising Star award.

 In 2008, Lewis was part of the Hawthorn team that won the premiership against Geelong.

-A Hawthorn vice-captain in 2012, Lewis led the side whilst captain Luke Hodge was sidelined during the early part of the season.
+A Hawthorn vice-captain in 2012, Lewis led the side while captain Luke Hodge was sidelined during the early part of the season.